Geo-Ron/esphome-PelletStove/README.md

 <details>
 <summary>
 We bought a HY IN9A.
 Probably this is a rebranded device sold by the company 'Justfire' in the Netherlands.
+The original manufacturer is [HYStove](https://hystove.en.alibaba.com/)
 </summary>

 When Google-ing the model name, this led us to the site [http://histove.com](http://histove.com/?AirPelletStove/51.html).
 The manufacturing company (I assume) is HAINING HEYING HEATING TECHNOLOGY CO., LTD.